 To measure is to compare.
 We often need to compare different measurements.
 When measurement uncertainties are involved, we need to be able to quantify agreement or disagreement between values.
-In this section we discuss the sensitivity of the standard deviation to the statistical distribution of the measurement noise, and the stability of the standard error to statistical distribution of noise.
+In this section we discuss the sensitivity of the standard deviation to the statistical distribution of the measurement noise, and the stability of the uncertainty of the mean to the statistical distribution of noise.
 The statistical distribution of the readings is the timbre of the noise in the loudspeaker analogy.
 The results of this section are from numerical simulations that we use to illustrate our arguments.

-In Figure~\ref{gaussiana}(a) we show the histogram of measurement values whose noise has the so-called normal or Gaussian statistical distribution. ${\bar{\mathcal{E}}}$ is the mean value of the set of readings and the dashed lines represent the mean value plus or minus two standard deviations.
+In Fig.~\ref{gaussiana}(a) we show the histogram of measurement values whose noise has the so-called normal or Gaussian statistical distribution. ${\bar{\mathcal{E}}}$ is the mean value of the set of readings and the dashed lines represent the mean value plus or minus two standard deviations.
 The region between the dashed lines represent approximately 95\% of the events in a Gaussian distribution.
 Therefore, on average, in measurements obeying the normal distribution, only around 5\% of observations will fall outside the range ${\bar{\mathcal{E}}} \pm 2\sigma$.

-Figure~\ref{gaussiana}(b) shows the distribution of the mean values $\bar{\mathcal{E}}$, where each mean value is determined from a distribution such as the one of Figure~\ref{gaussiana}(a).
-The width of ~\ref{gaussiana}(b) is proportional to the standard deviation of the mean (standard error).
-On average, in 95\% of the experiments with $\mathcal{E}$ noise distribution such as in Figure~\ref{gaussiana}(a), the mean value obtained will be in the range $\bar{\mathcal{E}} \pm 2\sigma_{\bar{\mathcal{E}}}$.
+Figure~\ref{gaussiana}(b) shows the distribution of the mean values $\bar{\mathcal{E}}$, where each mean value is determined from a distribution such as the one of Fig.~\ref{gaussiana}(a).
+The width of ~\ref{gaussiana}(b) is proportional to the standard deviation of the mean.
+On average, in 95\% of the experiments with $\mathcal{E}$ noise distribution such as in Fig.~\ref{gaussiana}(a), the mean value obtained will be in the range $\bar{\mathcal{E}} \pm 2\sigma_{\bar{\mathcal{E}}}$.
 The mean value of the means distribution $\left<{\bar{\mathcal{E}}}\right>$ is the same as the expected value ${\bar{\mathcal{E}}}$, for very large $N$; actual values might be slightly different due to statistical fluctuations for a finite number of readings.